lawakesh23/CompareTwoLargeFileAndDetectExtraRecord/README.md

 3. Open CMD at the current folder and hit the command "node comareRecords.js"
 4. You will see the unique URLs in final.txt file as Output.

-Note: This tool is created for reducing the time complexity, Comparing 1227691 URLs in few minutes.
+Note: This tool is created for reducing the time complexity, Comparing 1227691 URLs in less than 3 minutes.
 This tool operates when the URLs are in the similar way as in these two files( Starting with "/www/stg.eduplace.com/docs/" in Staging3.txt and "/www/eduplace.com/docs/" in Production-Listing.txt file.